clesesne3/bus-mall/README.md

 **Collaboration:**

-Logic strategy with Mitch and Bill to discuss approach to displaying three unique images within a set, as well as preventing images from repeating relative to the immediately previous image set.
+Collaborated on logic strategy with Mitch and Bill: discussed approach to displaying three unique images within a set, as well as preventing images from repeating relative to the immediately previous image set.